Battle of Marj ar-Rum

-The battle consisted of two separate engagements, however, Muslim historians regard these conflicts as a single battle due to the fact that the fighting occurred concurrently and that Khalid participated in both engagements.
+The battle consisted of two separate engagements, however, Muslim historians regard these conflicts as a single battle because the fighting occurred concurrently and Khalid participated in both engagements.

 The battle is considered as a decisive victory for the Rashidun army as all the Byzantine commanders were killed and the threat of losing Damascus ended.

 Background

 After the capture of Damascus, the Rashidun army split its forces as it continued the conquest of the Levant.
 Amr ibn al-Aas and Shurhabil ibn Hasana moved south to capture Palestine, while Abu Ubaidah and Khalid moved north to capture northern Syria.
 Such a deployment of the Muslim forces left Yazid ibn Abi Sufyan as the lone defender of Damascus.
 Sensing an opportunity to recover Damascus, Heraclius immediately sent an army under the command of Theodore the Patrician to recapture the city.
 Included in Theodore's army was a sizable cavalry.
-By the time that the Rashidun army learned of Theodore's movements, Abu Ubaydah and Khalid had defeated the Byzantines in Fahl and immediately move to intercept Theodore.
+By the time that the Rashidun army learned of Theodore's movements, Abu Ubaydah and Khalid had defeated the Byzantines in Fahl and immediately moved to intercept Theodore.

 Shortly thereafter, Theodore was reinforced by Shannash al-Rome's army which also included a sizeable cavalry force.
 Ultimately the two opposing forces met west of Damascus at the plain of Marj ar-Rum where the two armies drew up and faced each other in battle formation, Theodore opposite Khalid and Shannash opposite Abu Ubaydah.
 After drawing up, each of the armies remained in battle formation waiting for the other to make the first move.
 When night fell, Theodore and his vice commander Sheodore quietly pulled back their troops under the cover of darkness to advance upon Damascus.